-The proposed improvements will widen US 98 to a 4-lane divided facility from CR 54 to north of Townsend Road and realign US 98 from north of Townsend Road to US 301.
-The realignment allows US 98 to align with the Clinton Avenue (New SR 52) intersection at US 301 and was the results of a separate Alternatives Corridor Evaluation (ACE) study (WPI Segment No. 443368-1).
+The proposed improvements will widen US 98 from a 2-lane undivided facility to a 4-lane divided facility from CR 54 to north of Townsend Road, approximately 6.8 miles, and realign US 98 from north of Townsend Road to US 301, approximately 2.0 miles.
+The realignment allows US 98 to align with the Clinton Avenue (New SR 52) intersection at US 301 and was the results of a separate ACE study (WPI Segment No. 443368-1).

-The widened 4-lane divided facility will consist of 11 to 12-foot travel lanes with a varying 22 to 40-foot median.
-Where the roadway is widened, the roadway consists of a rural typical section and will fit within the existing 160-foot wide ROW.
-In the realignment section, the roadway consists of a suburban typical section within a proposed 245-foot wide ROW and include a 6-foot sidewalk on the east side of the road and a 12-foot trail on the west side of the road.
-Where the new US 98 connects to Clinton Avenue and extends to US 301, the roadway consists of an urban typical section within a 140-foot wide ROW and includes a 6-foot sidewalk on the east side of the road and a 12-foot trail on the west side of the road that will connect to the existing trail on US 301.
+The 4-lane divided facility will consist of two 11 to 12-foot travel lanes in each direction separated by a median which varies from 14 to 40 feet.
+Where the existing roadway is widened, the roadway consists of rural typical sections with two 12-foot travel lanes in each direction and will fit within the existing 160-foot wide ROW.
+In the realignment section, the roadway consists of a suburban typical section with two 12-foot travel lanes in each direction located within a proposed 245-foot wide ROW and includes a 6-foot sidewalk on the east side of the road and a 12-foot shared use path on the west side of the road.
+Where the new US 98 connects to Clinton Avenue and extends to US 301, the roadway consists of an urban typical section with two 11-foot travel lanes in each direction within a 140-foot wide ROW and includes a 6-foot sidewalk on the east side of the road and a 10-foot shared use path on the west side of the road that connects to the existing shared use path on US 301.
+At the Hillsborough River and Old Lakeland Highway / CSX Railroad locations, the bridges will be replaced with twin bridges with two 12-foot travel lanes with 6-foot inside shoulders and 10-foot outside shoulders.
+Both bridges will include barrier separated 10-foot walkway to accommodate future shared use path and/or sidewalk (bicycle and pedestrian) accommodations and will be located within the existing 160-foot ROW.
+The remaining segment of Old US 98 between the new US 98 connection and US 301 (Mile Post (MP) 7.185 to MP 8.183) will be milled and resurfaced.
+Eight stormwater and two floodplain management sites were identified to capture and retain stormwater and compensate for any impacts to existing floodplain areas.